JOIN A SECRET ITALY

 Nestled deep in Piedmont, the elusive Cascina dei Canonici offers a secret dining experience.
 If you find it, prepare to be richly rewarded.

-Maria's traditional Italian Panettone recipe.
+Maria's traditional and delicious Italian Panettone recipe.
 The most famous Italian Christmas cake of them all.
 Bake yourself a taste of Italy this Christmas.

 New!
 Comments